 The Planned Violence: Post/Colonial Urban Infrastructures and Literature network explores the shifting relationship between urban planning, violence and literary representation from colonial into postcolonial times.
 A collaboration between University of Oxford, Jawaharlal Nehru University, Delhi and University of the Witwatersrand, Johannesburg, the project examines the complex role of literature in theorising the city: how contemporary patterns of violence are embedded within urban stories of the past, and how narrative complicates official histories of post-imperial, multicultural London, and postcolonial Delhi and Johannesburg.
 It brings the insights of critical geographers and historians into dialogue with cultural and literary critics, identifying literary texts as key to interrogating current theoretical debates on space and social control.

-The majority of Oxford’s Indian students are graduate students, with over half concentrated in the social sciences.
-The most popular subject at undergraduate level is the BA in Jurisprudence, followed by Engineering Science, Economics and Management and PPE.
-For postgraduate research degrees, Engineering Science and Law are the most popular subjects whilst the Master of Business Administration makes up almost a third of all taught postgraduate degrees.
+The majority of Oxford’s Indian students are graduate students, with almost half concentrated in the social sciences.
+The most popular subject at undergraduate level is PPE, with Jurisprudence and Engineering Science joint second.
+For postgraduate research degrees, Engineering Science and International Development are the most popular subjects whilst the Master of Business Administration makes up around 40% of all taught postgraduate degrees.

 The University is very pleased to be able to offer Indian students a range of scholarship funding to facilitate their study at Oxford.
 Since 1947, over 180 Rhodes Scholarships for graduate study have been awarded to Indian students.
 Over 60 Indian graduate students have held the prestigious Clarendon Scholarships since they were launched in 2001.
 Other prestigious scholarships include the Felix Scholarships, Commonwealth Scholarships and the Chevening Rolls-Royce Science and Innovation Leadership Programme scholarships.